 Ok, we're just going to say it: Candlelight is a must at any and all wedding-related events.
 After all, it is the key to a successful party.
 The reason: It's a known fact that people have more fun in a dimly lit room.

-Keep reading to see exactly what we're talking about and get to pinning your dream design inspo.
+Keep reading to see exactly what we're talking about and get to pinning your dream design inspiration.
 We can't wait to see how pretty your wedding looks when cast in a flattering, romantic glow.

 Illuminate the Entrance

 If you're pitching a tent in a dark field, it's smart to illuminate the outside of the space.
-And if you're already adding light, why not make it pretty, right?!
+And if you're already adding light, why not make it pretty, right?
 That's why we suggest channeling this display by Tara Guérard, which shows how a multitude of candles in glass vases can work wonders.

 When you spend months curating the perfect tablescape, you best show off your handiwork by mixing in candles of varying heights.
 These tall, black candles and mini votives make the perfect pair.

 Place Lanterns at the Altar

 You already saw lanterns lining a staircase but you can also use these for added romance at the altar.
 We especially like them clustered in asymmetrical groupings, using different sizes.